Which Hair Transplant Method is Best for You?

 The Sapphire FUE is the result of years of research for the benefit of patients.
 Our head physician Dr Ibrahim has personally worked on the improvement of this technique.
 With the help of this new approach, one can achieve up to 30% increase in hair thickness compared to older methods.
 Furthermore, the resulting wounds can heal 20% faster.

 Which Hair Transplant Methods Do We Practice at Bio Hair Clinic?

 Due to our extensive experience with various hair transplant methods, we have continued to develop FUE to unfold the full potential of this approach and ensure the best results for our patients.
 Here are the different FUE variants that we practice:

 After their removal from the donor area, the grafts (hairs with follicles) are placed outside the body for a while in a special organic nutrient solution.

 This solution contains, among other things, biotin and is intended to stimulate the cell growth of the follicles.
 In this way, we increase the chance that the grafts properly naturalise in a new area, giving you full hair for a long time.

 This hair transplant method is also a type of FUE.
 So, the way the surgery itself is carried out is the same.
 The only difference here is how the grafts are treated before being transplanted.

 With the conventional FUE hair transplantation method, about 4000 grafts are removed and then inserted into the recipient area.
-But what if the bald areas need more hair for you to regain your full-hair look?
+But what if the bald areas need more hair for you to regain your full head of hair?

 We have asked ourselves the same question and now offer a new procedure called ‘mega FUE’.
 With this advanced hair transplantation method, we can remove and implant more than 5000 grafts in a single session.